 These days, it’s much easier to make pesto in a food processor than with a mortar and pestle.
-It whips up easily in a matter of minutes.
+It whips up easily in just a minute or two.

-In this vegan Arugula Pesto recipe, I use nutritional yeast to mimic the cheese that traditional recipes call for.
+In this vegan Arugula Pesto recipe, I use nutritional yeast to mimic the cheese that classic pesto recipes call for.
 I’ve stuck with traditional pine nuts, but I have been known to mix it up and use pistachios or even pumpkin seeds.

 I will admit that although I include measurements here, I often just grab handfuls of greens and add them to the food processor.
 I then add the nutritional yeast, nuts, and lemon juice to taste, so you don’t really need to be a stickler for amounts when making this.

-I do like to top my pasta with vegan arugula pesto, but I also like to spread it on pizzas add to grilled tofu sandwiches.
-It’s great as a spread on bread, too.
+While I do like to top my pasta with vegan arugula pesto, I also like to mix things up and spread it on pizzas or add it to grilled tofu sandwiches.
+It’s great as a spread on bread as appetizer or snack, too!

 Vegan Arugula Pesto